nickforddk/OpenHCNC/README.md

 ```
 (Note the dash before surname: this marks the start of an individual's entry.)

 At this stage, _role_ is not actively used on the website.
 All other values are used to populate the team member profile boxes that appear on the site -- for example, on the [About HCNC](https://nickforddk.github.io/OpenHCNC/about) page.
 As noted above, _surname_ is the value used to identify team members where individuals are assigned to pages using the _members_ option in the instruction block.
+For cases where a surname is shared by multiple individuals, a _username_ field can also be included: just add an extra line below _firstname_ with `username: "NAME HERE"`.
+To avoid confusion, usernames should be entirely lower case (eg. "ford_n").

 You are welcome to edit your own profile information, but otherwise avoid editing the configuration file, as this may "break" the website!